mkhavari01/mkhavari01/README.md

-a Learner in Maktab Sharif
-Computer Student at AUT
+a Learner in Maktab Sharif <br> and a Computer Student at AUT